numbas/editor/docs/tutorials/write-question.rst

 Call the question "Given a quantity per day, how many per week?"
 As this is your first question you should use the default project, which is your own workspace.

+There are two :ref:`modes <parts-mode>` for Numbas questions, determining how parts are presented to the student: :term:`Show all parts` and :ref:`Explore <explore-mode>`.
+For this question, use 'Show all parts'.

 .. figure:: screenshots/write-question/name-question.png
     :alt: Screenshot of the "create a new question" form.
 The name field contains "Given a quantity per day, how many per week?"